 To begin, there is a difference between confidentiality in the attorney-client relationship and the attorney-client privilege.

 Everything you share with a lawyer is confidential.
 Lawyers cannot discuss conversations they had with clients.
 They must keep it confidential.
 This is true even in free consultations.
-This is also true if you leave me a voicemail or respond to this email and share something with me.
 It is confidential.

 Privilege is more than that.